Stormheg/fosdem-2025-inclusive-webauthn/slides.md

 <!--
 Okay, we introduced inconvenience but we still solved our security problem right?

-Sort of, we just made it a bit harder for an attacker.
-A crafty attacker can still performing phishing attacks to obtain the second factor.
-By intercepting SMS codes, or by sending fake emails that look like they are from your service.
+Sort of, we just made it a harder for an attacker.
+But phishing is still a great risk to the security of our service.

-In exchange for this added security we just made it harder for our users to log in to our service.
+And in exchange for this added security we also made it more difficult for our users to log in to our service.
 That's not very inclusive is it?
-Can't we come up with something better? -->
+Can't we come up with something better?
  -->